Discover the Power of Venture Capital Investing

 Delve Into the Venture Capital Ecosystem

-Study how VC firms and investors make money, and the players needed to raise capital.
-Analyze market research, business models and valuation techniques for making a pitch.
+Study how VC firms make money.
+Understand the players needed to raise capital.
+Learn about market research and valuation techniques, which are essential to a pitch.

 Who are the investors in a VC deal?
-Learn how startups find investors.
-Describe the important relationship between venture capitalists and entrepreneurs.
+Where do they come from?
+Learn how startups find investors, and describe the important relationship between VCs and entrepreneurs.

 Create an Unforgettable Pitch That Funds Your Idea

-Create a single-sentence description of your business.
-Describe your concept details, the terms of the “ask” and the potential of your business.
+Identify the key aspects of a pitch.
+Create a descriptor of your business.
+Describe its concept, the terms of the “ask” and the potential for your business.

 What Happens After the Pitch?

-This course offers a background for college majors and career paths related to venture capital investing, such as finance, business, economics, accounting or portfolio management.
+Topics covered in this course offer a good background for potential college majors and career paths related to entrepreneurship and venture capital investing, like finance, business, entrepreneurism or portfolio management.

 How You Will Benefit